 The Council will review risk appetite and tolerance annually to ensure risks are being managed adequately.
-Please refer to Annexes 1 and 2 for further details.
+Annexes 1 and 2 provide further details.

 6.0 Risk Management Maturity

 All organisations are on a risk management journey with differing levels of risk management maturity.
 Risk management maturity refers to how well-established risk management is as a discipline across the organisation.